Index

 What is GSTR-10?

 GSTR 10 is required to be filed only by the persons whose registration under GST has been cancelled or surrendered.
-The regular persons registered under GST are not required to file this return.
-In other words, the following persons are not required to file GSTR-10:
+Further, all GST taxpayers except the following:

 • Input Service Distributors (ISD)